Monthly Drumming Circle

 This is where the drumming truly comes alive.

 Part two is centred around shamanic drumming and collective rhythm.
-We use a wide variety of drum sizes and tones and welcome all types of drums — including djembes, cajóns, and other hand percussion.
+We use a wide variety of drum sizes and tones and welcome all types of drums if you wish to bring your own such as djembes, cajóns, and other hand percussion.

 If you don’t own a drum, you’re welcome to use one of our shamanic frame drums.

-We also incorporate shakers, rattles, African and Cuban percussion, and occasionally instruments such as the balafon.
+We also incorporate shakers, rattles, African and Cuban percussion, and occasionally instruments such as the balafon or Afrian DunDun drums.

 Our drum circles are not formal lessons — there are no patterns to memorise and no prior experience required.
-This is not about technical skill, but about groove, connection, and expression.
+This is not about technical skills. it is aboutthe groove, connection, and expression.

-We stand in a circle and drum together, improvising rhythms, adding fills, changing tempo, playing softly and loudly, responding to the energy of the moment.
+We stand in a circle drumming together, improvising rhythms, adding fills, changing tempo, playing softly and loudly, responding to the energy of the moment.

 People often move, dance, chant, or simply let the rhythm carry them.

-This collective drumming usually lasts 40 minutes to an hour.
+This collective drumming usually lasts 45 minutes to 1Hr.

 Part Three: Mother Drum Experience